jhipster/jhipster-sample-app/README.md

 # Building for production

-To optimize the jhipster client for production, run:
+To optimize the sampleApplication client for production, run:

     mvn -Pprod clean package